 Did you know that more than 10,000 earthquakes occur in Southern California each year?
 Despite that, just 13 percent of homeowners in California have earthquake insurance, according to the California Department of Insurance.
 An earthquake can occur unexpectedly at any instance, and you should guarantee you and your belongings are protected.
 Damage from earthquakes can be substantial.

 Earthquakes that exceed a six magnitude, considered a major earthquake, can cause significant damage to your home and property as well as injuries.
 With such damaging earthquakes, it would be best to ensure the safety of your property as well as you and your family.
 If you need help looking at policies, try our online, free tool.

 California earthquake coverage

 If you have homeowners insurance in California, it’s mandated by the state that your home insurance company also offer to sell you earthquake insurance.
 Many insurance companies in the state opt to sell earthquake insurance provided by the California Earthquake Authority (CEA).
 The closer you are to a high-risk area, the higher your premiums will be, to protect your assets from perils.
 This is why the cost of earthquake insurance can be higher, and why you shouldn't just look into the largest provider.
 Comparing costs can save you money.

 There are three basic parts to an earthquake insurance policy, as outlined below.

-- Personal property coverage: This covers things inside your home, such as TVs, bikes, computers, and other valuables with a limit ranging from $5,000 to $200,000.
+- Personal property coverage: This covers breakable items inside your home, such as TVs, bikes, computers, and other valuables with a limit ranging from $5,000 to $200,000.
 This also has deductible options ranging from 5 percent to 25 percent.
 If you had $75,000 worth of personal property coverage with a 10% deductible, your deductible amount would be $7,500.
 If you had $30,000 worth of damages to your personal belongings, you would be paying $7,500 and your insurance carrier would cover the remaining $22,500.

 - Additional living expenses (ALE): This coverage, also known as loss of use, covers your temporary living costs if your home is uninhabitable after the earthquake.
 The limit range is between $1,500 to $100,000.
 There is no deductible for this coverage through the CEA.